-4.3 Comparison of information structures
+4.3.
+Comparison of information structures

-Theorem 3.5 extends to all solution concepts with variants related to the different amount of correlation involved in each.
+Theorem 3.5 extends to all solution concepts.
+Each solution concept involves a type of garbling that reflects the amount of correlation allowed in it.

-Theorem 4.3 The information structure \mathcal{I} is better than \mathcal{I}' w.r.t. correlated equilibrium, or w.r.t. agent-normal-form correlated equilibrium in games with common interests if and only if there exists a coordinated garbling that transforms \mathcal{I} to \mathcal{I}' .
+Theorem 4.2.
+The information structure $\mathcal{I}$ is better than $\mathcal{I}'$ w.r.t. correlated equilibrium, or w.r.t. agent-normal-form correlated equilibrium in games with common interests if and only if there exists a coordinated garbling that transforms $\mathcal{I}$ to $\mathcal{I}'$ .

-The proof of this theorem relies on the fact that the Pareto dominant correlated equilibrium payoff (or agent normal form correlated equilibrium payoff) is in fact a Nash equilibrium payoff.
-This reflects the fact that in a common interest game the players can directly coordinate on the best pure Nash equilibrium without needing an external correlation device.
+The proof of this theorem relies on the Pareto dominant correlated equilibrium payoff (or agent-normal-form correlated equilibrium payoff) being a Nash equilibrium payoff.
+This is so because in a common interest game the players can directly coordinate on the best pure Nash equilibrium without resorting to any external correlation device: the best Nash equilibrium payoff is the best feasible payoff.